-Here are six unique games for teaching/learning and practicing various English language targets.
+Here are five unique games for teaching/learning and practicing various English language targets.

 Adjective Order Strips